Police union calls LA mayor 'unstable,' faults budget cuts

 Garcetti’s legacy will be shaped in part by his handling of the racial strife and anger toward police.
 So far he has stood by Moore, who was ridiculed after equating the actions of those who rampaged through Los Angeles during the weekend with the Minnesota officers charged with killing Floyd.
 Moore quickly apologized for his comment.

 And while Garcetti praises the work of officers, he also is showing critics that he has heard their calls for reform.
-City officials will identify as much as $150 million to slash from the Los Angeles Police Department budget of nearly $2 billion.
+Officials will identify as much as $150 million to slash from the LAPD budget of nearly $2 billion.

-The mayor referred to the shift in funds Thursday, saying it had attracted attention from other mayors who talked about doing the same.
-“It starts someplace, and we say we are going to be who we want to be, or we’re going to continue being the killers that we are,” Garcetti said.

-His statement was attacked by the board of directors of the city’s police union, which said in a statement, “We are deeply worried about his capacity to lead our city.”

-The pending cut in police funds represents a sharp break from Garcetti’s predecessor, Antonio Villaraigosa, who made increasing the size of the department a priority.
-Garcetti also said the city will impose a moratorium on placing people in a state database for identifying and monitoring gang members.
+The pending cut in police funds represents a sharp break from Garcetti’s predecessors, including Antonio Villaraigosa, who made increasing the size of the department a priority.

 “There are a lot easier jobs than being mayor of Los Angeles,” Garcetti said during a briefing Tuesday in which sirens could be heard wailing outside City Hall.
 “You don’t sign up for a job like mayor if you aren’t willing to not only take the heat, but to hear the voices.”